eddmann/eddmann.github.io/_posts/2021/2021-02-20-advent-of-code-2015-day-25-let-it-snow.md

 ---
 layout: post
 title: 'Advent of Code 2015 - Day 25 - Let It Snow'
-meta: 'Solving the Advent of Code 2015 Day 25 puzzle using TypeScript'
+meta: 'Solving the Advent of Code 2015 Day 25 puzzle using TypeScript.'
 tags: advent-of-code advent-of-code-2015 typescript
 ---

-On the twenty fifth day of Advent of Code 2015 we are asked to help Santa boot up his weather machine.
+On the twenty-fifth day of Advent of Code 2015, we are asked to help Santa boot up his weather machine.

 <!--more-->

 ## Part 1

 The weather machine requires a _code_ to be entered for copy protection purposes.
-As the manual has been misplaced we are required to determine what this code will be based on the rules laid out in the [problem definition](https://adventofcode.com/2015/day/25).
+As the manual has been misplaced, we are required to determine what this code will be based on the rules laid out in the [problem definition](https://adventofcode.com/2015/day/25).

-The problem outlined first centres around calculating a [Triangle number](https://en.wikipedia.org/wiki/Triangular_number), and then with this value using [Modular exponentiation](https://en.wikipedia.org/wiki/Modular_exponentiation) to return the desired code.
+The problem outlined first centres around calculating a [Triangle number](https://en.wikipedia.org/wiki/Triangular_number) and then, with this value, using [Modular exponentiation](https://en.wikipedia.org/wiki/Modular_exponentiation) to return the desired code.
-We will begin by building the functionality to determine what the given rows/columns triangle number will be in the table.
+We will begin by building the functionality to determine what the given row/column triangle number will be in the table.

 ```typescript
 const calcTriangleNumberAt = (row: number, col: number): number => {